thesunshade/linkafication-project/PED/NotesPED.md

 -------------------

-Pp.83 doesn't seem to exist.
-Check scan "word": "parinibbāyin",

-Kp.viii.1 seems to be Khp8 verse 1
-However many Kp seem to be part of a list where it starts with Tikp

-Pv citations are in the form of roman numerals for chapters and then sutta in chapter.
-However on SC they are numbered consecutively.

 Sdhp.239 these are well formed but the book abbreviation doesn't exist.
 1414 of them Dhtm.322 these are well formed but the book abbreviation doesn't exist.
 130 of them Vb.54 these are well formed but the book abbreviation doesn't exist.
 1218 of them